Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 It's a Sikh temple.

-It's right, the Sikh temple.
+It's right, it's a Sikh temple.

-Improbably blessedly normal.
+Improbably, blessedly normal.

 Six months after the oil spill.